democrobot/democracrm/README.md

 DemocraCRM is currently being developed by a team within [March on Harrisburg](https://www.mohpa.org), a Pennsylvania-based nonprofit with a mission to "Make Corruption Illegal and Take our Democracy to Where It’s Never Been."
-Our hope is to recruit allied organizations to help build this platform into something that empower everyone working towards that same goal, in every state in the US and possibly beyond.
+Our hope is to recruit allied organizations to help build this platform into something that empowers everyone working towards that same goal, in every state in the US and possibly beyond.